 Responding to dengue fever - an important contribution to the prevention of diseases increasing due to climate change

-Climate change is one of the leading causes of dengue fever becoming more dangerous.
-The World Health Organization (WHO) considers this disease a leading health threat in the world, including Vietnam.
+Climate change is one of the leading causes that makes dengue fever more dangerous.
+The World Health Organization (WHO) considers this disease a top health threat in the world, including Vietnam.

-While vector control and mosquito bite avoidance are important, WHO recommends a comprehensive strategy that includes vaccination to minimize the impact of disease outbreaks.
-Building on Japan’s more than 70 years of vaccine expertise, Takeda has expanded its efforts globally in recent years, providing solutions and partnerships for sustainable prevention of infectious diseases such as dengue.
+While vector control and mosquito bite avoidance measures are important, WHO recommends a comprehensive strategy that includes vaccination to minimize the impact of disease outbreaks.
+Building on more than 70 years of experience in the vaccine field in Japan, Takeda has expanded this effort globally in recent years, providing solutions and cooperation for sustainable prevention of infectious diseases such as dengue.

 After being licensed for circulation, in September 2024, Takeda's tetravalent dengue vaccine was officially deployed in Vietnam.
 This is the first vaccine to prevent this disease in Vietnam.